vivianu2001/cpp_1/README.md

-# Graph Algorithms Implementation
+# 📊 Graph Algorithms Implementation

 **Author:** Vivian Umansky
 **Email:** Umanskyvivian@gmail.com

 ## Overview

-This my first assignment in CPP involves creating a class to represent graphs and implementing various algorithms to operate on them.
-The graph is represented using an adjacency matrix, and the implemented algorithms include determining connectivity, finding the shortest path, detecting cycles, checking bipartiteness, and identifying negative cycles.
+👋 Welcome to my first assignment in CPP!
+This assignment involves creating a class to represent graphs and implementing various algorithms to operate on them.

 ## Files